Chattanooga, Tennessee is a city that’s fun to say and even more fun to visit.

 You can find great things to do here, day and night, indoors and outdoors.

-When you come to this southern city, you can look forward to sightseeing like never before, at all kinds of unforgettable points of interest.
+When you come to this southern city, you can look forward to sightseeing like never before, and all kinds of unforgettable points of interest.